 What will districts look like?

 Districts will be able to look completely unique from one another.
-We primarily design libraries so they don’t dictate the visual side of things, but there will be also layer on top of that with pre-made, customizable components for optional use.
+We primarily design libraries so they don’t dictate the visual side of things, but there will also be layers on top of that with pre-made, customizable components for optional use.
 We’ll be using those components in our districts.
-Currently we choose Material Design style for these components, as can be seen on Ethlance.
+Currently we've chosen the Material Design style for these components, as can be seen on Ethlance.
 This may change over time if a better solution presents itself.

 What will the first district on the district0x network be?

 Ethlance is the first launched district, and was deployed to the Ethereum Mainnet on January 29, 2017.
 This was followed by Name Bazaar, deployed to the Ethereum Mainnet on October 24th, 2017.
 In the future, we will build and deploy Meme Factory.
 The fourth district to be built on the network is currently being decided by token holders on the district0x Voting dApp.

 What is d0xINFRA?

 d0xINFRA is a standard open source framework comprised of Ethereum smart contracts and front-end libraries.
 With the development of Name Bazaar and Meme Factory, the district0x team is building the initial iteration of d0xINFRA, which will allow other development teams to launch their very own district.

 district0x is an open-source software project.
 We do not seek to generate profit as a centrally controlled entity, rather we aim to build software that can decentralize the development and governance of community powered marketplaces.